Hisham-Titouh/revv-privacy-policy/privacy-policy.md

 # Privacy Policy

-Revv - Event Discovery App uses the camera permission solely for scanning QR codes and capturing event images.
+Revv - Event Discovery App uses the camera permission solely for capturing event images.

 We do not collect, store, or share your camera data.
 All access is local and requires user consent.